comsci-uwc-isak/unit-1-project-keitaromae/README.md

     echo "Enter installation path, then press Enter" read path

-    #movih to the desired location
+    #moving to the desired location
     cd $path
     echo "moving to $path"